- 1. Introduction to Biology2h 42m

 - Understanding the Great Oxygenation Event helps researchers study how oxygen levels influence modern ecosystems and the evolution of aerobic respiration in organisms.

-- Fossil records and the Cambrian explosion guide paleontologists and evolutionary biologists in reconstructing the tree of life and understanding biodiversity patterns.
+- Studying the fossil record and events like the Cambrian explosion aids paleontologists and evolutionary biologists in reconstructing the tree of life and predicting biodiversity patterns.

 Common Misconceptions

-- Life did not start with complex animals or plants; the earliest life forms were simple prokaryotes, and eukaryotes appeared much later in Earth’s history.
+- People often think life started with complex animals, but the earliest life forms were simple prokaryotes, and multicellular eukaryotes appeared much later.

 Do you want more practice?